MicrosoftDocs/sdk-api/sdk-api-src/content/wingdi/nf-wingdi-createpen.md

 The width of the pen, in logical units.
 If <i>nWidth</i> is zero, the pen is a single pixel wide, regardless of the current transformation.

-<b>CreatePen</b> returns a pen with the specified width bit with the PS_SOLID style if you specify a width greater than one for the following styles: PS_DASH, PS_DOT, PS_DASHDOT, PS_DASHDOTDOT.
+<b>CreatePen</b> returns a pen with the specified width but with the PS_SOLID style if you specify a width greater than one for the following styles: PS_DASH, PS_DOT, PS_DASHDOT, PS_DASHDOTDOT.

 ### -param color [in]